GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 }
 ```

-You will know the three elements (query, variable name, and value) from Step 1.
-In our example, the query is from Step 1 above, the variable name is `ReportNumber` and the value is `"2141438171"`.
+You know the elements (query, variable name, and value) from Step 1.
+In our example, the query is displayed above, the variable name is `ReportNumber` and the value is `"2141438171"`.

-One way to construct this payload is to use Dictionary elements:
+One way to construct the request body is to use Dictionary elements:

 1. Create a dictionary object called `query_variables` of type (`String`, `String`).
 2. Insert an element into `query_variables` with `ReportNumber` as the index and  `"2141438171"` as the value.
-3. Create a second dictionary object called `payload` of type (`String`, `Object`)
+3. Create a second dictionary object called `body` of type (`String`, `Object`)
-4. Insert an element into `payload` with `query` as the index and the query you drafted in Step 1 as the value.
+4. Insert an element into `body` with `query` as the index and the query you drafted in Step 1 as the value.
-5. Insert a second element into `payload` with `variables` as the index and `query_variables` as the value
+5. Insert a second element into `body` with `variables` as the index and `query_variables` as the value

-Please refer to this example in C#
 ```
+// Example in C#

 var query = @"
 query ReportQuery($ReportNumber: String!) {
     getReport(report_number: $ReportNumber){